ashrithr/chef-repo/Testing.md

   knife cookbook test COOKBOOK
   ```

-To simplify all these use `strainer`
+###To simplify all these use `strainer`

   ```
   bundle exec strainer test COOKBOOK_NAME
   ```

+##CI
-CI: To use jenkins for continous integration at the root of the chef-repo create `script/ci` with following contents
+To use jenkins for continous integration at the root of the chef-repo create `script/ci` with following contents

 ```
 set -e